 If you want an IIP 64 report for yourself only, purchase an IIP Report About Me: 64.

 Lynn E. Alden, Ph.D., is a clinical psychologist and Professor of Psychology at the University of British Columbia (Vancouver, British Columbia).
 Her research interests include studying the role of cognitive interpersonal processes in anxiety disorders with a focus on Social Anxiety Disorders and Post-traumatic Stress Disorder.

-Leonard M. Horowitz, Ph.D., is Professor Emeritus at Stanford University (Stanford, CA).
-His research focuses on interpersonal processes related to personality and psychopathology.
+Leonard M. Horowitz, Ph.D., was Professor Emeritus at Stanford University (Stanford, CA).
+His research focused on interpersonal processes related to personality and psychopathology.